-The Hawaiian Island of Oahu is a popular tourist destination and for countless amazing reasons!
-From the picturesque scenery of the white sand beaches to the diverse foliage inland, there is an array of stunning sights to take in.
+The Hawaiian Island of Oahu is a popular tourist destination- and for countless amazing reasons!
+From the breathtaking white sand beaches to lush, tropical rainforests, there’s no shortage of beauty to take in.

-There is also an abundance of activities to do on the island, between the quieter surfer towns to the bustling city of Honolulu which will guarantee that everyone in the group will find something to enjoy during your stay.
+Beyond the stunning scenery, Oahu offers a diverse range of activities, between the quieter surfer towns to the bustling city of Honolulu, guaranteeing that everyone in the group will find something to enjoy during your stay.

 *This post may contain affiliate links.
 We may earn a small commission when you click on the links at no additional cost to you.